mtov/engsoftmoderna/en/chapter2.md

 \index{Workspace}
 \index{Extreme Programming!Working environment}
-**working Environment**.
+**Working Environment**.
 XP advocates for the development of software by small, dedicated teams, ideally composed of fewer than 10 developers.
 It also discourages scenarios where team members split their time between multiple projects during the week.

 Furthermore, XP emphasizes the importance of maintaining sustainable work schedules.
-It's a known fact that software development companies often demand long working hours, extensive overtime, and weekend commitments.
+It's a known fact that software companies often demand long working hours, extensive overtime, and weekend commitments.
-However, XP contests this practice, arguing instead for consistent work schedules, with around 40 hours per week, even before important deliveries.
+However, XP contests this practice, arguing instead for sustainable work schedules, with around 40 hours per week, even before important deliveries.
-Notably, XP was proposed by seasoned professionals with experience in handling real-world software projects, and thus, they have firsthand experience on the effects of prolonged working hours.
+Notably, XP was proposed by seasoned professionals with experience in managing real-world software projects, and thus, they have firsthand experience on the effects of prolonged working hours.
 Long hours can be detrimental to developers' physical and mental health and can also lead to high team turnover, with developers frequently contemplating